ocetin00/PomodoroTimer/README.md

 The [domain layer](https://developer.android.com/topic/architecture/domain-layer) contains use cases.
 These are classes which have a single invocable method (`operator fun invoke`) containing business logic.

 These use cases are used to simplify and remove duplicate logic from ViewModels.
 They typically combine and transform data from repositories.
+Used use case for most of repository call but it is not necessary

 ## UI Layer